Powering the AI boom: Investing in energy, infrastructure, and the data revolution

 Valuation and risk

-An AI infrastructure strategy can be layered across several parts of the market:
+AI infrastructure exposure can be researched across several parts of the market:

 • Energy providers.
-Utilities and renewable producers expanding capacity for data centres.
+Utilities and renewable producers with exposure to power demand from data centres.

 • Infrastructure operators.
-REITs and construction firms developing and managing facilities.
+REITs, data-centre operators and construction firms involved in developing and managing facilities.

 • Industrial enablers.
-Companies supplying electrical systems, cooling, and automation.
+Companies supplying electrical systems, cooling, backup power, automation and related equipment.

 Outrageous Predictions 2026